Description

 Using this definition on our asset we see for example:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 154 days is lower, thus better.
+• Compared with SPY (199 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 154 days is lower, thus better.

 AveDuration:

-• The average days under water over 5 years of Max Drawdown less than 10% is 27 days, which is lower, thus better compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average days below previous high of 34 days in the last 5 years of Max Drawdown less than 10%, we see it is relatively lower, thus better in comparison to the benchmark SPY (118 days)

-• Looking at average days below previous high in of 33 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (178 days).
+• Looking at average days below previous high in of 47 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (45 days).

 Performance (YTD)